Wołów

-Name
+Etymology

 The town's name is derived from the Polish word wół ("ox").

 History

 The area around Wołów has been settled since prehistoric times.
 It became part of the emerging Polish state in the late 10th century under Mieszko I of Poland.
 The town was first mentioned in 1157 when a wooden castle founded by Senior Duke of Poland Władysław II the Exile is documented, which developed into a castle complex, which was again mentioned in 1202.
 Two villages developed near the castle, one of them called Wołowo.
 Probably in the second half of the 13th century the town was founded near Wołowo and partially on the soil of the second village.
 Wołów received Magdeburg town rights about 1285 at the time of German Ostsiedlung in the region; a Vogt is mentioned in 1288.

 At that time Wołów belonged to the Duchy of Głogów, after 1312 to the Duchy of Oleśnica.
 With the duchy it came under the suzerainty of Bohemia in 1328.
 Since the 15th century, the town was a center of clothmaking.
 From 1473 dates the oldest known seal of the town, which already shows an ox, as do all later seals.
 Wołów was ruled by local Polish dukes until 1492, and soon after, in 1495, it came into the possession of the Czech Podiebrad family, then in 1517 it came into the hands the Hungarian magnate Johann Thurzó, before returning to Piast rule in 1523, by passing to the Duchy of Legnica.
 It remained there until the Piast dukes of Legnica-Brzeg-Wołów died out in 1675.
 As a result of the Thirty Years' War, the town's population fell by half.